 - (1) The financial crisis in 2007/2008 exposed important shortcomings in financial supervision, both in particular cases and in relation to the financial system as a whole.
 Nationally-based supervisory models have lagged behind the integrated and interconnected reality of European financial markets, in which many financial firms operate across borders.
-The crisis exposed shortcomings in the area of cooperation, coordination, consistent application of Community law and trust between national supervisors. - (2) A report published on 25 February 2009 by a high-level group of experts chaired by J. de Larosière, requested by the Commission, concluded that the supervisory framework needed to be strengthened to reduce the risk and severity of future financial crises.
-It recommended far-reaching reforms to the structure of supervision of the financial sector in the Community.
-That group of experts also concluded that a European System of Financial Supervisors should be created, comprising three European Supervisory Authorities, one for the insurance and occupational pensions sector, one for the banking sector and one for the securities sector, and the creation of a European Systemic Risk Council.
+The crisis exposed shortcomings in the area of cooperation, coordination, consistent application of Community law and trust between national supervisors. - (2) A report published on 25 February 2009 by a high-level group of experts chaired by J. de Larosière, requested by the Commission, concluded that the supervisory framework needed to be strengthened to reduce the risk and severity of future financial crises and recommended far-reaching reforms to the structure of supervision of the financial sector in the Community.
+That group of experts also concluded that a European System of Financial Supervisors should be created, comprising three European Supervisory Authorities, one for the securities sector one for the insurance and occupational pensions sector and one for the banking sector, and the creation of a European Systemic Risk Council.

-6 OJ C , , p. .
+&lt;sup>6 OJ C , , p. .

-7 OJ C , , p. .
-8 OJ C , , p. .
+&lt;sup>7 OJ C , , p. .
+OJ C , , p. .

-8 OJ C , , p. .
+&lt;sup>8 OJ C , , p. .